But I Do Love You

 "But I Do Love You" is a song recorded by American country music artist LeAnn Rimes.
-It was released in the US as a single from the Coyote Ugly soundtrack on February 9, 2001 and in the UK on February 11, 2002.
+It was released as a single from the Coyote Ugly soundtrack and from Rimes' 2002 compilation album, I Need You.
+It was released in the US on February 9, 2001 and in the UK on February 11, 2002.
 The song was written by Diane Warren.

-The song was featured on Rimes' 2002 compilation album, I Need You with the Almighty Radio Edit featured as a bonus track, the Almighty Radio Edit was later included on the More Music from Coyote Ugly in 2003.
-In 2004, the song was featured on The Best of LeAnn Rimes with the Almighty Radio Edit featured on the remix edition.

 It peaked at number 18 on the US Billboard Country Songs chart.
 Internationally it peaked at 20 on UK Singles Chart and 48 on the Irish Singles Chart.

 Background

 The song is from the 2000 film Coyote Ugly and was originally intended to be sung by American stage, film and television actress, Piper Perabo, but after her audition to sing "Can't Fight the Moonlight" and watching the film, American country pop artist LeAnn Rimes decided to record all the songs for the film and provide the singing voice for Perabo.
 The theatrical trailer for the film included Perabo's original recording of the song prior to Rimes recording it.